Table of contents

 Let’s go through the top 15 internet safety tips for kids and adults to follow.

 1. Keep your confidential data offline

-Cybercriminals cannot access your information if it’s nowhere to be found online.
-This is why storing important documents offline is the best way to protect them
+But cybercriminals cannot access or steal your personal information if it’s nowhere to be found on the internet.

-Some data - such as your Social Security Number - should just never go online.
-However, when you still have to share it, be sure to send as an email attachment.
-Also, feel free to encrypt the file before sending.
+That’s why some data — such as your Social Security Number — should just never go online.
+However, when you still have to share it, be sure to send it as an email attachment and encrypt the file before sending.

 2. Check a website’s reliability

 As of January 17, 2021, Google had registered more than 2 million phishing sites.
-But how do you know if a website is reliable?
-First, look at the address line: it should have a little padlock at the beginning - this means the connection is encrypted.
+But how do you tell a reliable site from a fishy one?
+First, look at the address line: it should have a little padlock at the beginning — this means the connection is encrypted.